-(2) Consists of the 2021 Omnibus Equity Incentive Plan, 2008 Incentive Plan and the 2004 ESPP Plan.

-(3) Does not include purchase rights accruing under the 2004 ESPP Plan because the purchase price (and therefore the number of shares to be purchased) will not be determined until the end of the purchase period.

-(4) Includes shares available for future issuance under the 2021 Omnibus Equity Incentive Plan and the 2004 ESPP Plan as of December 31, 2022, of which 1,837,968 shares are available for grants in the form of restricted stock, deferred stock, performance shares or unrestricted stock under the 2021 Omnibus Equity Incentive Plan.
+- (1) Does not include any Restricted Stock as such shares are already reflected in our outstanding shares. - (2) Consists of the 2021 Incentive Plan, 2008 Plan and the 2004 Plan. - (3) Does not include purchase rights accruing under the 2004 Plan because the purchase price (and therefore the number of shares to be purchased) will not be determined until the end of the purchase period. - (4) Includes shares available for future issuance under the 2021 Incentive Plan and the 2004 Plan as of December 31, 2023, of which 1,013,503 shares are available for grants in the form of restricted stock, deferred stock, performance shares or unrestricted stock under the 2021 Incentive Plan.